p9c/podlegacy/chaincfg/README.md

 Bitcoin networks and provides the ability for callers to define their own custom Bitcoin networks.

-Although this package was primarily written for btcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.
+Although this package was primarily written for pod, it has intentionally been designed so it can be used as a standalone package for any projects needing to use parameters for the standard Bitcoin networks or for projects needing to define their own network.